navcoin/NavHub/content/news/2019-04-16-navpay-cold-staking-spending-upgrade.md

 * Cold staking transactions will appear as 'received' in the transaction history of your wallet.
 * These transactions are now spendable by NavPay.

-If you've got the latest wallet and you're still not able to see your cold staking transactions you might need to scan your wallet for unspent transactions.
+Once you've updated to NavPay 4.6.0 you will probably need to scan your wallet for unspent transactions to see the cold staking balance.

 Navigate to;

 Settings > (Your Wallet) > More Options > Wallet Addresses